-Perhaps the easiest way to remedy this is to explicitly specify a "monoidal" subgraph of strict maps (that is, a subgraph of strict maps which is closed under tensor product) for each traced monoidal category, and then give the enrichment with respect to such explicitly specified graphs of strict maps.
-For instance, given a traced monoidal category $\mathcal{C}$ with a monoidal subgraph $\mathcal{S}$ of strict maps of $\mathcal{C}$ , we define $\mathcal{C}^{\multimap}$ as the full subcategory of $\mathcal{C}^{\multimap}$ whose objects are in $\mathcal{S}$ , and we specify its monoidal subgraph $\mathcal{S}^{\multimap}$ as the class of strict maps whose components belong to $\mathcal{S}$ .
+Perhaps the easiest way to remedy this is to explicitly specify a "monoidal" subgraph of strict maps (that is, a graph of objects and strict maps which is closed under unit and tensor product) for each traced monoidal category, and then give the enrichment with respect to such explicitly specified graphs of strict maps.
+For instance, given a traced monoidal category C with a monoidal subgraph S of strict maps of C, we define $C^{-\circ}$ as the full subcategory of C^{-} whose objects are in S, and we specify its monoidal subgraph $S^{-\circ}$ as the class of strict maps whose components belong to S.